Skip to content

 Copyright 2013 James Marsh

-Conditions are still very good.
-The stream is flowing near a normal level and clear.
+The stream is flowing below a normal level and clear.
 There are very good hatches taking place.
-We received four more good reports from customers fishing this past week.
+We received two more good reports from customers fishing this past week.
 Our pre-rigged in tandem midge larva/pupa flies are working very good along with our Sculpin streamers.

 Stream Conditions: